arrownj/odps/intl.en-US/Development/SQL/UDF/UDTF usage.md

 ## Usage

-The following statements provide examples to show typical use cases of UDTFs in SQL:
+The following statements provide examples to show typical use cases of UDTFs in MaxCompute SQL:

 ```
 select user_udtf(col0, col1, col2) as (c0, c1) from my_table;